srflp/advent-of-code/README.md

 # Assumptions

 - all input / output files and descriptions are stored under `io/` and are encrypted with `git-crypt` to comply with the [rules](https://adventofcode.com/about)
+- TypeScript solution is a .ts file with a default exported module
-- every solution file receives input via stdin and outputs to stdout
+- in other languages a solution file receives input via stdin and outputs to stdout